NateXVI/mkscr/README.md

 `my-script` is the name of the generated script.

-This will create a folder named `my-script` in your Desktop.
-Inside that folder, you will find a file named `startup.scr`, a file named `open-acad.bat`, and a folder named `lib`.
+This will create the folder `~/Desktop/mkscr/my-script`.
+Inside that folder, you will find a file named `startup.scr`, a file named `open-acad.bat`, a folder named `lib`, and a file named `command.txt`.

 `startup.scr` is an AutoCAD script that will load the DLL file.